aaronbloomfield/pdr/labs/lab03/index.md

 You may find it useful to use the `isdigit()` or `atoi()` functions provided in `<cstdlib>` in this lab.
 Try searching on the web for info on these routines.
 The `atoi()` function operates on a C-style string, which is an array of characters.
 You can convert a C++ string to one of these by calling the `c_str()` method of the C++ string object.
 More string functions can be found at [http//www.sgi.com/tech/stl/](http://www.sgi.com/tech/stl/).

-The following illustrates the execution of the previous code:
+The following illustrates the execution of the previous code.
+Recall that this program reads in strings from the keyboard and prints them back out to the screen.
 Let's assume we have a file `random-tokens.txt`, which contains:

 ```
 + 2 3 isn't 2150 great??
 ```

+When run, it looks like the following:

 ```
 $ ./a.out < random-words.txt